-We present four major concerts each season, in October, December, March, and May.
+We present four major concerts each season, in October, December, March, and May/June.
 Musical styles vary from sacred to secular, from traditional Americana to more culturally and ethnically diverse pieces, from classical masterworks to Broadway showtunes.
 In addition, we perform at various local venues throughout the year, including many events in Old Town Manassas, local retirement homes and assisted living facilities, and area churches, civic groups, and museums.
 The Chorale has been asked to perform at groundbreakings and dedications, receptions, and sporting events.
 We also perform every winter at the historic Bruton Parish Church in Colonial Williamsburg.
-In recent years, the Chorale has sung at the Washington National Cathedral and Constitution Hall in Washington DC, Carnegie Hall and Lincoln Center in New York City, and two European tours, one to Germany and France to sing for American military families and at American World War II cemeteries and one to Ireland, Wales, and England to sing in world-famous cathedrals.
+In recent years, the Chorale has sung at the Washington National Cathedral and Constitution Hall in Washington DC, Carnegie Hall and Lincoln Center in New York City, and three European tours, singing in Germany, France, Austria, Ireland, Wales, and England.

 Since 2007, the Chorale has partnered with several local charitable organizations for “Concerts with a Cause,” in which singers and audience members are asked to support such efforts as SERVE, the Haymarket Food Bank, Youth for Tomorrow, Matthew’s Center, BARN Transitional Housing, Operation Homefront, the Manassas Senior Center, and the Prince William Hospital Pediatric Ward.
 Donations of various items, per the organization’s requests, are collected at each concert and delivered by the Chorale.

 Rebecca (Becky) Verner has served as the Artistic Director of the Manassas Chorale since 1997.
-Under her leadership, the Chorale has sung 14 Candlelight Concerts in Williamsburg, performed at Carnegie Hall and Lincoln Center in New York City, and in Germany and France as part of “An American Salute” European tour.
+Under her leadership, the Chorale has sung 20 Candlelight Concerts in Williamsburg, performed at Carnegie Hall and at Lincoln Center in New York City, and sung internationally in Germany, France, Austria, Ireland, Wales, and England as part of several European tours.
 Members of the Chorale Ensemble have sung at the Washington National Cathedral, Constitution Hall, and for many community events.
-She is also Director of Music at Manassas Baptist Church, where she directs the Sanctuary Choir and Evensong Bells.
-Past Dean and Auditor of the Northern Virginia chapter of the American Guild of Organists, Ms. Verner is also a member of the American Choral Directors Association, the Choristers Guild, and serves on two state committees for her denomination.
+Becky is also Director of Music at Manassas Baptist Church, where she directs the Sanctuary Choir and Evensong Bells.
+Past Dean and Auditor of the Northern Virginia chapter of the American Guild of Organists, and Past President of the Osbourn Alumni Association, Ms. Verner is also a member of the American Choral Directors Association, the Choristers Guild, and serves on a state committee for her denomination.
 In 2007, she was named Woman of the Year by the Manassas Parade Committee, and in 2014 she was selected as Alumnus of the Year by the OHS/OPHS Alumni Association.
-She and her husband Dan have two grown daughters, Amy and Alyssa, and two sons-in-law named Chris.
+She and her husband Dan have two grown daughters, Amy and Alyssa, and two sons-in-law each named Chris.

 Please consider serving as a member of the Board of Directors!
 The new Board is elected each May for the following Chorale season.
 Board meetings take place every few months on a schedule convenient for most members.
 Meetings are open to the Chorale membership, but if members wish to raise a topic for discussion, they must ask the President for a place on the agenda prior to the meeting.
 Feel free to contact any Board member with your questions, concerns, or suggestions.